-- I. This policy considers how Southampton City Council will deliver its statutory duties to provide travel support as set out in the Education Acts, which outline the categories of children and young people of compulsory school age (age 5-16) who are eligible for local authority funded travel support. - II.
-This policy fulfils the requirements of Section 509 of the Education Act 1996 as amended by the Education Act 2002 and the Apprenticeships, Skills, Children and Learnings Act 2009 in relation to post-16 learners. - III.
-This policy considers the requirements of the Equality Act 2010. - IV.
+- IV.
+This policy takes into account how Southampton City Council will deliver its statutory duties to provide travel support as set out in the Education Acts, which outline the categories of children and young people of compulsory school age (age 5-16) who are eligible for local authority funded travel support. - V. This policy fulfils the requirements of Section 509 of the Education Act 1996 as amended by the Education Act 2002 and the Apprenticeships, Skills, Children and Learnings Act 2009 in relation to post-16 learners. - VI.
+This policy takes in account the requirements of the Equality Act 2010. - VII.
 This policy also reflects the requirements set out in: - Department of Education's travel to school for children of compulsory school age statutory guidance for children of compulsory school age, June 2023 - Department of Education's Post 16 transport and travel support to education and training statutory guidance for local authorities, January 2019 - Part 5 of the Transport Act 1985